-This submission makes specific response to the question posed on Page 26 of the Issues Paper: How might technology be used to enhance the care of older Australians?
-There are a large number of sub-acute medical products and remote monitoring devices that can assist elderly Australians to stay in their homes.
-While these are funded in other countries, current funding mechanisms in Australia are ad hoc.
-Advanced medical technologies can be used to monitor and maintain health remotely, however healthcare professionals are not currently reimbursed to take advantage of these benefits.
+There are a large number of sub-acute medical products and remote monitoring devices that can assist individuals with disabilities to stay in their homes.
+Access to services that assist independent living needs to be increased through appropriate funding mechanisms.
+The ability to monitor medical conditions remotely increases access to care for people in rural and remote areas.
+While service provision for remote monitoring is funded overseas, current funding mechanisms in Australia are ad hoc.
+Early detection of symptom exacerbations leads to improved outcomes.
+Advanced medical technologies can be used to remotely monitor and maintain health, however healthcare professionals are not currently reimbursed to take advantage of them.